Γ-Melanocyte-stimulating hormone

 γ-Melanocyte-stimulating hormone (γ-MSH) is an endogenous peptide hormone and neuropeptide.
 It is a melanocortin, specifically, one of the three types of melanocyte-stimulating hormone (MSH), and is produced from proopiomelanocortin (POMC).
 It is an agonist of the MC1, MC3, MC4, and MC5 receptors.
 It exists in three forms, γ1-MSH, γ2-MSH, and γ3-MSH.

-Gamma-MSH regulated cardiovascular functions.
-Gama-MSH effects are measured through the effects it has on the central neural pathway dispersed throughout the kidney.
+γ-MSH regulated cardiovascular functions. γ-MSH effects are measured through the effects it has on the central neural pathway dispersed throughout the kidney.
 It is not moderated based on tubular sodium transport.
-Gamma-MSH activates MC3R in renal tubular cells by limiting sodium absorption by inhibiting the central neural pathway.This regulates sodium balance and blood pressure.
+Gamma-MSH activates MC3R in renal tubular cells by limiting sodium absorption by inhibiting the central neural pathway.
+This regulates sodium balance and blood pressure.
 If MC3R is absent then there is resistance in γ-MSH which results in hypertension on HSD.